oongjiexiang/CZ4041-Machine-Learning/README.md

 # CZ4041-Machine-Learning

 This repository contains the code that generates the final prediction output to submit to [Kaggle Elo Merchant Recommendation competition](https://www.kaggle.com/competitions/elo-merchant-category-recommendation/) as the project for Nanyang Technological University's (NTU) Machine Learning (CZ4041) course.
-5 members (GitHub repo collaborators) worked on this 14-week project.
+5 members (GitHub repo collaborators) worked on this 14-week project in AY2022/23 Sem 2 (Jan-Apr 2023).

 # Summary
 Elo competition is a regression problem that aims to predict the loyalty score of a card based on the card's merchants and its purchase details, and evaluates on RMSE score.
 However, it has 4 significant challenges: